 - whether they think a hearing is unnecessary (if, for example an agreement has been reached before a formal hearing)

-Hearing - what action is available to the Licensing Sub-Committee?
+Hearing - actions available to the licensing sub-committee

-When a hearing is held, the committee has the following options.
-These are:
+When a hearing is held the committee has the following options:

 - grant the licence subject to any conditions it considers appropriate for the promotion of the licensing objectives